UFishs/MBPO-diffusion/README.md

 # Diffusion Model-based RL: Diffusion Dynamic Model

 This repository implements MBPO with diffusion models as the dynamics model.
 The code is based on the original MBPO implementation in [mbrl-lib](https://github.com/facebookresearch/mbrl-lib), and the diffusion model code is based on [diamond](https://github.com/eloialonso/diamond).
+This repo can be found in [MBPO-diffusion](https://github.com/UFishs/MBPO-diffusion).